 Driving and mental illness

-You must tell the Drivers and Vehicle Licensing Agency (DVLA) if you have certain mental illnesses or if your medication affects your driving.
-This page explains how to tell the DVLA about your illness or medication and how to challenge a decision if you think it is wrong.
+You must tell the Drivers and Vehicle Licensing Agency (DVLA) if you have certain mental illnesses.
+Or if your medication affects your driving.
+This section explains how and when to tell the DVLA about your illness or medication.
+It explains what could happen when you tell the DVLA and how to challenge a decision if you think it is wrong.

 - Having a mental illness does not always mean you cannot drive safely.
 But some drivers need to take extra care or may become too unwell to drive.